 are times when those living in the heart of crowded cities cannot

-get to the country, and outdoor exercise in town is not all that
+get into the country, and outdoor exercise in town is not all

-is to be desired.
-While there is sometimes a tendency to extol
+that is to be desired.
+While there is sometimes a tendency to

-unduly the value of gymnastic work, there is equally marked ignorance
+extol unduly the value of gymnastic work, there is equally marked

-in other quarters as to what the gymnasium may accomplish.
-Our
+ignorance in other quarters as to what the gymnasium may accomplish.

-cities are vastly better off for their Y.M.C.A. and other gymnasia,
+Our cities are vastly better off for their Y.M.C.A. and other

-and we cannot afford to discourage any means of properly directed
+gymnasia, and we cannot afford to discourage any means of properly

 20. Hygienic Value of Corrective